ArielSaldana/warframe/README.md

 # Warframe

 A simple c++ library meant to act as a base for NYC Discord bots.
-We are by no account aiming to support all of discord features.
+We are by no account aiming to support all of discord's features.
+Our goal is to create a lightweight wrapper that handles IO operations quickly.

 ## Dependencies